anir-tubi/tubi-roku/README.md

 ```shell
 TBD
 ```
 7\.
+Check with your fellow Roku developers to see if there are any experiments from this build that should be added to Popper Staging.
+If there are, then [deploy the experiments to popper staging.](#deploying-an-experiment-on-popper-staging)

+8\.
 Create a SC ticket with any changes that have been made and give the ticket to the QA team for manual testing.

   - Go to the ShortCut tool
   - Create a QA ticket by navigating to the following menu items: Create Story in Team> Create Story> Product QA Team> Roku QA Template